Skip to content

 Retransmissions

-TCP retransmissions occur frequently but are not errors.
-They can indicate network congestion and high bandwidth consumption.
-Monitor this metric as excessive retransmissions can cause significant application delays.
-If the sender does not receive acknowledgment for transmitted packets, it will delay sending more packets (usually for about 1 second), increasing latency.
+TCP retransmissions happen frequently but are not errors, though their presence may indicate signs of problems.
+Retransmissions are typically the result of network congestion and often correlate with high bandwidth consumption.
+You should monitor this metric because excessive retransmissions can cause significant application delays.
+If the sender does not receive confirmation of the sent packets, it will delay sending more packets (usually lasting about one second), thereby increasing latency related to congestion speeds.

-High packet drop rates and retransmission rates can lead to excessive buffering.
-Regardless of the cause, track this metric to understand seemingly random variations in network application response times.
+If not caused by network congestion, the source of retransmissions could be faulty network hardware.
+Few dropped packets and a high retransmission rate might lead to excessive buffering.
+Regardless of the cause, you should track this metric to understand seemingly random fluctuations in network application response times.

 Conclusion

-In this article, we covered some of the most useful metrics to monitor for maintaining labels during mining.
-If you are running a mining operation, monitoring the metrics listed below will give you a good understanding of the mine's health and availability:
+In this article, we mentioned some of the most useful metrics you can monitor while mining to retain labels.
+If you are conducting mining operations, monitoring the metrics listed below will give you a good understanding of the mine's operational health and availability:

 • Disk Temperature